jstrait/jssynth/README.md

 ## Features

-* Sound generator
+* Oscillator Instruments
   * Base oscillator with sine/square/saw/triangle wave
   * Secondary oscillator with same wave types, and optional detune from primary oscillator
   * LFO to control oscillator pitch (i.e. "pitch wobble")
+  * Filter, with choice of LFO or ADSR envelope to control filter cutoff frequency
+  * ADSR Envelope to control loudness
-  * Filter
+* Sample Instruments
+  * Use a sound file (*.wav, *.mp3, etc.) as an instrument
-  * Choice of LFO or ADSR envelope to control filter cutoff frequency
+  * Filter, with choice of LFO or ADSR envelope to control filter cutoff frequency
-  * ADSR Envelope for oscillator's loudness
+  * ADSR Envelope to control loudness
 * Sequencer
   * Multiple tracks
   * Different instrument patch for each track